 Does a rise in anxiety enable us to see more?
 Or, are e paranormal experiences a symptom of stress?
 Is this a way for the mind to cope with the stress of the pandemic?

-To discover the truth about paranormal beliefs, we must look at how our beliefs affect the mind.
+We must examine how our beliefs affect the mind to discover the truth about paranormal beliefs.
 We know delusional thinking is not healthy.
 Many see religion as the major cause of delusional thinking.
 So, religion is the cause of an acceptable form of mental illness.

 “Religion is capable of driving people to such dangerous folly that faith seems to me to qualify as a kind of mental illness.” — Richard Dawkins